google-marketing-solutions/crmint/docsource/docs/quickstart/tutorial.md

 Now that we have a model trained, evaluated and deployed to GCP, we are ready for some predictions!

-1. Import the pre-built pipeline [predict.json](https://storage.googleapis.com/crmint-public/templates/pipelines/bqml/predict.json).
+1. Import the pre-built pipeline <a href="https://storage.googleapis.com/crmint-public/templates/pipelines/bqml/predict.json" download target="_blank">predict.json</a>.

 1. Look at the pipeline graph, it contains one node: